Inflorescence, flowers and pods of (from left or top) Desmanthus pubescens cv Uman, Desmanthus leptophyllus cv Bayamo, and Desmanthus virgatus cv Marc

 No toxicities to ruminant livestock were reported in the literature.
 Desmanthus spp. do not cause bloat in ruminants because they contain 2‒3% (of total DM as tannic acid equivalent) condensed tannins.

-In a pen feeding experiment where a Mitchell grass (Astrebla spp.) basal diet was supplemented with CPI 38351, DM intake of merino wethers increased from 580 to 742 g/head/day, and wool growth increased from 0.48 to 0.66 g/day/cm².
+In a pen feeding experiment where a Mitchell grass (Astrebla spp.) basal diet was supplemented with D. leptophyllus, DM intake of merino wethers increased from 580 to 742 g/head/day, and wool growth increased from 0.48 to 0.66 g/day/cm².
+Significant increases in liveweight gain have been achieved in steers grazing grass plus 'Progardes', a blend of Desmanthus bicornutus, D. leptophyllus and D. virgatus , compared with grass-only pasture.

-Taxonomic confusion within the genus has led to a vast range of accessions from D. pernambucanus , D. leptophyllus , D. pubescens and D. virgatus being evaluated as D. virgatus .
+Taxonomic confusion within the genus has led to a vast range of accessions from D. pernambucanus, D. leptophyllus, D. pubescens and D. virgatus being evaluated as D. virgatus .
 However, there is a wide range of genetic and morphological diversity within D. leptophyllus and many of those accessions have cultivar potential.
 Evidence from small plot seed production suggests that the species is predominantly self-pollinating.
+Persistent types have been selected from discontinued evaluation sites.

 Late-flowering types require an extended period of favourable moisture conditions to flower and set seed.
-A high proportion of under-developed, immature embryos that are non-viable or of low vigour can occur in late-flowering types grown in sub-tropical environments were frosting and moisture stress may occur during seed development.
+A high proportion of under-developed, immature embryos that are non-viable or of low vigour can occur in late-flowering types grown in sub-tropical environments where frosting and moisture stress may be experienced during seed development.
 These seeds are of similar dimensions to fully mature seeds and are therefore very difficult to remove during conventional seed grading.

 A psyllid insect (Accizia spp.) can cause severe damage to seed crops in Australia and may need to be controlled using insecticides.